Haggai, Zechariah, Malachi, and Obadiah prophesied after King Cyrus of Persia granted those held captive in Babylon permission to return to Jerusalem.

 But after three and a half days, the breath of life from God comes into them, and they are raised from the dead.
 As they stand on their feet, great fear comes upon all who are watching them.
 They hear a loud voice from heaven calling them to “Come up here,” and they ascend to heaven in a cloud, with their enemies watching.

 After the ascension of the two witnesses, there is a great earthquake that destroys a tenth of the city and kills 7,000 people.
 These events put the fear of God in the hearts of the survivors, and they give glory to God (11:13).

 The third woe is the sounding of the seventh trumpet that unleashes the 7 bowls.
-Heaven is anticipating the arrival of history’s climax.
-Loud voices in the heavenly beings and 24 elders give glory to God in worship, falling on their faces in adoration:
+Heaven is anticipating the arrival of history’s climax .
+The loud voices of the heavenly beings and 24 elders give glory to God in worship, falling on their faces in adoration: